Gary Glitter: Jimmy Savile scandal, 2015 conviction; 2023 release and reimprisonment

 In October 2012, ITV aired the documentary The Other Side of Jimmy Savile in its Exposure strand, which detailed revelations of sexual misconduct surrounding Jimmy Savile, who had died the previous year.
 Accounts included an accusation against Gadd, who was alleged to have raped a 13- or 14-year-old girl in Savile's BBC dressing room.
 On 28 October, Gadd was arrested and questioned by police in London as part of Operation Yewtree.
 Gadd was released on police bail until the middle of December and was bailed again until February.
 On 5 June 2014, Gadd was charged with eight counts of sexual offences committed against two girls aged 12 to 14 between 1977 and 1980.
-From October 2014, "Gary Glitter" performances on Top of the Pops were no longer shown by the BBC.
+From October 2014, his performances on Top of the Pops were no longer shown by the BBC.

 On 19 January 2015, Gadd appeared at Southwark Crown Court accused of seven counts of indecent assault, one count of attempted rape, and two other sexual offences against three girls between 1975 and 1980.
 He was accused of sexually assaulting two girls aged 12 and 13 after inviting them backstage to his dressing room and attempting to rape a girl under the age of 10 after having crept into her bed.
 The trial lasted two and a half weeks.

 On 5 February 2015, Gadd was convicted of attempted rape, four counts of indecent assault, and one of having sex with a girl under the age of 13.
 He was acquitted of the three other counts.
 He was remanded in custody at HM Prison Wandsworth prior to his sentencing.
 On 27 February 2015, Judge Alistair McCreath sentenced Gadd to 16 years in prison.